 (b) commit not to try to re-identify the data; and

-(c) contractually prohibit downstream recipient with whom they have contracts from trying to re-identify the data and to bind any further recipients from trying to re-identify the data.
+(c) contractually prohibit downstream recipients of data with whom they have contracts from trying to re-identify the data or from disclosing the data to any other person who has not agreed by contract not to re-identify the data.

-The most common app collection and sharing activities for operational purposes as listed below in (a)-(g) are exempt from the short notice requirements in Sections II.A. and B., and include those activities necessary to:
+2. The most common app collection and sharing activities for operational purposes as listed below in (a)-(g) are exempt from the short notice requirements in Sections II.A and B, and include those activities necessary to:

 (a) maintain, improve or analyze the functioning of the app;